 Even at his weakest point, Jesus was still stronger than the Devil.
 The Devil realised that on the third temptation, and from henceforth he would obey any instruction given in the name of Jesus.
 That is why when Jesus orders him to go, he leaves.
 Jesus knew that the powers that he had were not given for his own sake, but for the sake of humanity.
 The baptism was not necessary for him, but he did it for our sake.
 That is why he could not turn the stones into bread even though he was hungry.
 He refused to accept control of the kingdoms of the world when a weakling like us would have been tempted to accept.
 He refused to jump from the top of the temple as he had nothing to prove to the Devil.
 The Devil has no power over us, but relies on the power that we give him.
 He would like to pretend that he still has power when he doesn’t.
 The Devil is actually a thief and a liar.
 The kingdoms that he offered to Jesus did not actually belong to him but belonged to God.
 Whatever he promises you is actually a trap so that he can abuse you at a later stage.

 Click on the Image to Visit our Sister Website to See Some Special Products Made Just For You!!!

 It is important that we should be very discerning and be able to distinguish between things offered to us by God and those offered by the Devil.
 To do so, we need to be guided by the Holy Spirit.
-To receive the wholly spirit, we need to be baptized as Jesus was baptized in the River Jordan.
+To receive the Holy spirit, we need to be baptized as Jesus was baptized in the River Jordan.
 The temptation of Jesus represents the victory of good over evil.
-May the God of Abraham, Isaac and Jacob be with you.
+May the God of Abraham, Isaac and Jacob be with you always in Jesus‘ name.
 Amen.